frdmn/blog.frd.mn/src/posts/2014-10-19_install-nginx-php-fpm-mysql-and-phpmyadmin-on-os-x-mavericks-using-homebrew.md

 # FAQ

-Here are some of the frequently asked questions out of the comment section below.
-In case you encounter any issue or problem, check below if you find a solution.
+Here are some of the frequently asked questions from the comments.
+In case you encounter any issues or problems, check below to find a solution.

 ### Nginx: '[emerg] mkdir() "/usr/local/var/run/nginx/client_body_temp"'